AM-WD/AMWD.Protocols.Modbus/AMWD.Protocols.Modbus.Common/README.md

 In addition, you'll find the `DeviceIdentification` there.
 It is used for a "special" function called _Read Device Identification_ (0x2B / 43), not supported on all devices.

-The `ModbusDevice` is used for the server implementations in the derived packages.
+The `ModbusDevice` is used for the `VirtualModbusClient`.
+In combination with the *Proxy implementations (in the derived packages) it can be used as server.

 ### Protocols